Kobalt (character): Publication history

 Kobalt discovers that the box he stole has everything needed to bring down Edwin Alva's criminal empire, but is interrupted from figuring out why someone else wanted it by a phone call.
 Volt had captured Rick, whom he'd overheard called "Page" and told Kobalt that Page would die unless Kobalt came and brought the files.
 Kobalt broke into the office of Cape and Cowl magazine, got information on Volt, Slick and Red Light and went to rescue his partner.
-He "borrowed" an experimental electricity deflecting suit and went to the rescue.
+He "borrowed" an experimental electricity-deflecting suit and went to the rescue.
 He defeated the three of them at the cost of his anonymity.
-Thanks to video of him and Page fighting Slick, Red Light and Volt's men at the armored car, his mystique was gone.
+Thanks to the video of him and Page fighting Slick, Red Light and Volt's men at the armored car, his mystique was gone.

 The first feedback from this "outing" was from Hardware.
 He came for the box with Alva's evidence, and Kobalt surrendered it without incident.
 He blamed Page for outing him at first, but reversed himself and agreed to resume training Page.

-St. Cloud now realizes that Kobalt is real and uses a small time thug Kobalt recently beat up to set a trap for him.
+St. Cloud now realizes that Kobalt is real and uses a small-time thug Kobalt recently beat up to set a trap for him.
 Kobalt found himself facing three costumed thugs named Hook, Line and Sinker with gimmicks to match their names.
-Kobalt beat up all three of them in less than a minute and found on them evidence to keep up his investigation.
+Kobalt beat up all three of them in less than a minute and found evidence on them to keep up his investigation.

 He finds himself facing wave after wave of St. Cloud's hired thugs and dealing with the ones St. Cloud hired to handle his internal security issues.
 St. Cloud hired a Mr. Glass to kill one of his hirelings who stole and resold a crate of guns he was supposed to transport to their buyers.
-Mr. Glass blew up the school bus the man drove along with the 17 children aboard.
+Mr. Glass blew up the school bus that the man drove along with the 17 children aboard.
 Clover joined Kobalt in the fight, but was shot in the leg and forced to the sidelines after a battle with one more of St. Cloud's enhanced enforcers, an armored thug named Dozer.